pleabargain/EnglishHelpsYourCareer/grammar verbs.md

 # explain explained (d) (reg)
 - It's hard for me to explain!
+- Please explain to me why this is so.
 - Please allow me to explain...
 - She explained to me why she was late.
 - Allow me to explain the situation to you.